vladanghene/guides/npm-global-without-sudo.md

 I hope @sindresorhus won't mind that I forked this guide from him, I like to do things a little differently on my linux box.

-# Install `npm` packages globally without sudo on macOS and Linux
+# Install `npm` packages globally without sudo on Linux

 `npm` installs packages locally within your projects by default.
 You can also install packages globally (e.g. `npm install -g <package>`) (useful for command-line apps).
 However the downside of this is that you need to be root (or use `sudo`) to be able to install globally.